Azure/Avere/docs/jumpstart_deploy.md

 <img src="images/14mgmtip.png">

 ### Proceed to Accessing the Cluster
-Now that the cluster is running, you can now [click here to access the cluster](https://github.com/Azure/Avere/blob/master/docs/access_cluster.md).
+Now that the cluster is running, and you have the management IP address, you can now [click here to access the cluster](https://github.com/Azure/Avere/blob/master/docs/access_cluster.md).